This post contains affiliate links.

 Here is a list of other options out there that are really worth checking out:

-• Art History Flashcards: Look at my post “Art History Printed Flashcard for Schools and Families“, you will find that there are some awesome decks.
+- Art History Flashcards: Look at my post “Art History Printed Flashcard for Schools and Families“, you will find that there are some awesome decks.
 And in that post, I also give you a great bonus: 8 completely explained game rules to play with these Flashcards and transform them into awesome games.

-• Art History Playing Cards: Read my post “18 Art History Playing Cards Games for Schools and Families” which lists 16 such games.
+- Art History Playing Cards: Read my post “18 Art History Playing Cards Games for Schools and Families” which lists 16 such games.
 There provide and great and cheap way to introduce children to art history while being perfectly playable with traditional games rules.

-• Art History Board Games: If you are a teacher, educational art board games that really teach something about art can be great for your classroom; they have the potential to get attention from all students, even those that are not sensitive to art initially.
+- Art History Board Games: If you are a teacher, educational art board games that really teach something about art can be great for your classroom; they have the potential to get attention from all students, even those that are not sensitive to art initially.
 Check my post “7 Art History Board Games for School and Home” to know more.

-• Art Themed Board Games: These are “real board games” (meaning with an original and modern rule so as to suit the taste of board game “geeks”) that use an art-related theme.
-You might check Modern ArtOpens in a new tab. by Reiner Knizia, FrescoOpens in a new tab. by Marco Ruskowski and Marcel Süßelbeck, The GalleristOpens in a new tab. by Vital Lacerda, KanagawaOpens in a new tab. by Bruno Cathala & Charles Chevallier, Art of ChillOpens in a new tab. by Bob Ross or Junk Art by James CormierOpens in a new tab. and Sen-Foong Lim, etc. Just don’t expect to learn much about art playing them though (except for some of the versions of “Modern Art”), it is not their purpose!
+- Art Themed Board Games: These are “real board games” (meaning with an original and modern rule so as to suit the taste of board game “geeks”) that use an art-related theme.
+You might check Modern Art by Reiner Knizia, Fresco by Marco Ruskowski and Marcel Süßelbeck, The Gallerist by Vital Lacerda, Kanagawa by Bruno Cathala & Charles Chevallier, Art of Chill by Bob Ross or Junk Art by James Cormier and Sen-Foong Lim, etc. Just don’t expect to learn much about art playing them though (except for some of the versions of “Modern Art”), it is not their purpose!

-• Art Printables: There are so many available printables (PDFs), free or not, flashcards or not.
+- Art Printables: There are so many available printables (PDFs), free or not, flashcards or not.
 They handle almost any subject, spanning art history in general, specific periods or genres, specific artists.
 I will for sure make a post about them soon!